-BiomX Inc.

-(Exact Name of Registrant as Specified in Its Charter) Delaware 82-3364020 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 22 Einstein St., 4 th Floor, Ness Ziona , Israel 7414003 (Address of principal executive offi ces) (Zip Code) Regis strant's telephone number, including area code: +972 72 3942377 Securities registered pursuant to Section 12(b) of the Ad et: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of common stock, \$0.0001 par value, and one Warrant entitling the holder to receive one half share of common stock PHGE.U NYSE American Common stock, \$0.0001 par value PHGE NYSE American Warrants, each exercisable for one-half of a share of common stock, \$0.0001 par value, at an exercise price of \$11.50 per share PHGE.WS NYSE American Indicate by check mark whether the registrant (1) has filed months (or for such shorter period that the registrant was re 1 1 The Securities Exchange Act of 1934 during the preceding 12 such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has subm (§232.405 of this chapter) during the preceding 12 months d to be submitted pursuant to Rule 405 of Regulation S-T ed to submit such files).
-Yes \boxtimes No \square , , , , , , , , , , , , , , , , , , , , , d filer, a smaller reporting company or an emerging growth erging growth company" in Rule 12b-2 of the Exchange Act.
+(Exact Name of Registrant as Specified in Its Charter)

+Delaware 82-3364020 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 22 Einstein St., 4 th Floor, Ness Ziona, Israel 7414003 (Address of principal executive offices) (Zip Code) Registrant's telephone number, inc cluding area code: +972 723942377

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of common stock, PHGE.U NYSE American \$0.0001 par value, and one Warrant entitling the holder to receive one half share of common stock Common stock, \$0.0001 par value PHGE NYSE American

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Accelerated filer
+Large accelerated filer Accelerated filer

+Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$

+Emerging growth company $\boxtimes$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.